Years After Murder Exoneration, Amanda Knox Hosts TV Show About Women Who've Been Publicly Shamed

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-Over the course of five episodes, Knox will sit down with high-profile personalities such as actress Mischa Barton, activist Daisy Coleman and model Amber Rose to discuss the harsh scrutiny they endured and how they recovered from it.
+Over the course of six episodes, Knox will sit down with high-profile personalities such as actress Mischa Barton, activist Daisy Coleman and model Amber Rose to discuss the harsh scrutiny they endured and how they recovered from it.

 Knox, who has worked as a journalist and author since her release from prison, says with her show she wants to reveal the real people behind the “two-dimensional” characters” the media and the public have made them out to be.